RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 close &hellip; They say that the moving picture machine &hellip; tends even more than did the dime novel to turn the thoughts of the easily influenced to paths which sometimes lead to prison."
-Moving Pictures as Helps to Crime, N.Y.
-Times, Feb.
-21, 1909, quoted in Brief for Cato Institute, at 8.
+Moving Pictures as Helps to Crime, *New York Times*, 21 Feb.
+1909.
 For a time, our Court did permit broad censorship of movies because of their capacity to be "used for evil," see [*Mutual Film Corp. v.
 Industrial Comm'n of Ohio,* (S.Ct.
 1915),](http://scholar.google.com/scholar_case?case=7270078849202844362) but we eventually reversed course, [*Joseph Burstyn, Inc.,*](http://scholar.google.com/scholar_case?case=5628256980652867975);